maziac/DeZog/design/reversedebugging.md

 There are 2 basic types of instruction history:
 - the step (or lite) history (base class StepHistory)
-- and the cpu (or true) history (vase class CpuHistory)
+- and the cpu (or true) history (base class CpuHistory)

 The step history works with all kind of remotes.
-It just records the the instructions where the user stepped or breaked.
+It just records the instructions where the user stepped or breaked.
 I.e. it basically records your actions in the debugger and you can replay the locations backwards.
 It is not a true instruction history as it misses instructions.
 E.g. if you press 'continue' and then break it records only the start an the end point, not all the instructions in between.
 Although this is less powerful than a true cpu history it has the big advantage that it works without support from the remote.